+'''

-PROCEDURE Val(p : AtomicProp): BOOLEAN;
+PROCEDURE Val(p : AtomicProp):

+BOOLEAN;

+'''

-• Given a valuation, we can say for any formula whether it is true or false.
+- Given a valuation, we can say for any formula whether it is true or false. - A valuation is also known as an interpretation

-• When we consider formulae in terms of interpretations, it turns out that some have interesting properties.

-• Definition:

-- 1. A formula is a tautology iff it is true under every valuation; - 2.
+- When we consider formulae in terms of interpretations, it turns out that some have interesting properties. - Definition: - 1.
+A formula is a tautology iff it is true under every valuation; - 2.
 A formula is consistent iff it is true under at least one valuation; - 3.
-A formula is inconsistent iff it is not made true under any valuation. - Now, each line in the truth table of a formula corresponds to a valuation. - So, we can use truth tables to determine whether or not formulae are tautologies. - Also use truth-tables to determine whether or not formulae are consistent.
+A formula is inconsistent iff it is not made true under any valuation. - A tautology is said to be valid. - A consistent formula is said to be satisfiable. - An inconsistent formula is said to be unsatisfiable.